mackey123/read-and-refer/README.md

 - Could not get a max lenght and min lenght on my book rating section so I left it as only a number input but a label for out of ten.

 - Found only errors for my jinja templating in all my html.

+- In future I would implement a better card system for the books without the use of materialize.

 ## Deployment
 To deploy my Project to Github do it following these steps